ines/course-starter-python/docs/index.md

 Ines Montani has created this framework using Gatsby and Reveal.js in the front-end and Binder and Docker in the back-end.
 This framework was made possible thanks to the useful JavaScript library [`Juniper`](https://github.com/ines/juniper) Ines created which can add interactive, editable and runnable code snippets to websites.

 ***Please Note:***
-This project is under active development and there is a possibility of changes.
+This project is under active development and there are possibilities of changes.
 If you would like to contribute or point out corrections, please create a new issue addressing your concern, suggestions or contribution.
 [![](https://user-images.githubusercontent.com/13643239/56341448-68fe9380-61b5-11e9-816f-5c71ae71b94f.png)](https://course-starter-python.netlify.com)